sureshfizzy/CineSync/README.md

 - **Ability to Skip Already Present Symlinks:** CineSync includes the ability to skip the creation of symbolic links for files or folders that are already present, even if the folder name is different.
 This feature ensures efficient management of your library by preventing duplicate symlinks.
 - **Rename Files:** Properly rename your files based on TMDB data .
 - **Cross-Platform Support:** Works on both Linux and Windows operating systems.
+- **Movie Collection-Based Separation:** Organize movies into collections based on TMDb or IMDb data, ensuring that all movies from the same collection are grouped together.
+- **Docker Support:** Easily deploy CineSync in a Docker container for consistent and isolated environments.
+- **TMDb ID Integration:** Utilize TMDb IDs for more precise organization and naming of your media files.
+- **Automatic Separation of Extras and Resolutions:** Automatically separate extras from main episodes and sort files based on resolution (e.g., 720p, 1080p, 4K), ensuring a well-organized library.

 ## Real-Time Monitoring

+**Note:** Real-time monitoring is an optional feature.
+CineSync now includes the ability to monitor all files once the full scan is completed.

 CineSync offers a powerful real-time monitoring feature that allows users to keep track of changes in their library automatically.
 This feature is particularly useful for handling daily series or shows that are regularly downloaded.
 Here's how it works: